onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 51:31
 Facebook as well even my dad's on
 51:34
-Facebook tape script 3.13 the burglar
+Facebook tapescript 3.13 the burglar
 51:42
 who fell asleep last Sunday evening a
 51:46